Android Studio Alternatives in 2026: The Best IDEs, Frameworks, and AI Tools

 LanguagesJava, Kotlin, Groovy, and 15+ others

-Key StrengthsPowerful code analysis, unified multi-project IDE, extensive plugin ecosystem
+Key StrengthsPowerful code analysis, unified multi-project IDE, built-in AI agent support, extensive plugin ecosystem

 ConsLacks dedicated Android tooling out-of-the-box; requires extra setup